SysInfo Detector allows you to determine installed devices, type, model, and other information, even if there are no drivers in the system.

-Like most apps in this category, it has a lot of icons and a few smaller, larger icons to sort through the many categories.
+Like most apps in this category, it has many icons and a few smaller, larger icons to sort through the many categories.
 The larger icons are shortcuts to Summary Information, Sensors, Devices, and Alarms.
 Across the top are about 21 more icons, which can be modified to see what you like in settings.
-If that's not enough, there's a drop-down menu with everything found as well not to clutter the interface.
+If that's not enough, there's a drop-down menu with everything found and not to clutter the interface.

 The software section has everything you could want from your Windows and other software keys, hotfixes, processes, and more.